complyue/edh-early-history/README.md

 ### Object? - Yes, Oriented? - No

-Many don't consider **Go** ([GoLang](https://golang.org)) an _Object Oriented_ programming language, neither **Edh** is in similar respect. **Edh** does pointer-wise
+Many don't consider **Go** ([GoLang](https://golang.org)) an _Object Oriented_ programming language, neither is **Edh** in similar respect. **Edh** does pointer-wise
 [Type Embedding](https://go101.org/article/type-embedding.html)
-in **Go** spirit, while it takes a small step further to offer you `that` reference, which refers to a descendant record from an ancestor method, in addition to `this` reference which refers to the lexical self record.
+in **Go** spirit, while it takes a small step further to offer `that` reference, which refers to a descendant record from an ancestor method, in addition to `this` reference which refers to the lexical self record.